- Career Center Home

 - Find Las Positas College alumni in your area of interest.

 - When requesting an informational interview, offer a phone conversation or to come to their office.
 Make it convenient for them.

 - Don’t ask for a job during the informational interview.
 They are fact-gathering opportunities.
 A job or internship could be a result from it, but it should not be your intention.

 - Do your research on the interviewee.
 Look him/her up on Linked In to know more about his/her background.

 - Be prepared with open-ended questions.
 Click here for sample questions.

 - Consider talking to people in entry level jobs as well to know more about what your first job could be like.

 - Send a hand written thank you note if possible.
-If not, at the very least, send an email.
+If not, send an email.